 In this example, you can access the insert tab using the ""elementByName"" method as follows: driver.elementsByName("Insert")

 Test Framework used

 After opening the add-in, the setup method explained above is called to set focus on the Word file.
-Finally using the driver instance, you can call the “elementByName” method to access the add-in element and perform a click on it.
+Finally, using the driver instance, you can call the “elementByName” method to access the add-in element and perform a click on it.

 - Before executing the test, ensure you have the scripts below and configure them in your package.json file.

-- In the screenshot below, in command “mocha ./TestCases/Test.js --timeout 2000”, “Test.js” would be the name of your test file.
+- In the screenshot below, in the command “mocha ./TestCases/Test.js --timeout 2000”, “Test.js” would be the name of your test file.

-- To execute this test, open command prompt, go to the location of the project folder and run the command “npm run appium.”
+- To execute this test, open the command prompt, go to the location of the project folder and run the command “npm run appium.”
 This will start the Appium server.

 - Open another instance of the command prompt, go to the project folder's location, and run the command "npm test" to run your test.

 Voila!
-You have just automated the Microsoft Word Add-in for richer and smoother data and workflow experience.
+You have just automated the Microsoft Word Add-in for a richer and smoother data and workflow experience.
 You can easily create or edit agreement/contract templates using this method.
 I would recommend restrictions at various stages, and grant data access to only authorized personnel for security reasons.
 Let me know your experience with this method in the comments section.
 Happy automating!